AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-11-27-react-native-deeplink-with-react-navigation.md

 ### Setting up custom uri scheme for iOS in Xcode

-1. Open your `react-native`(`deeplinkreactnavigation`) project and go to `ios` folder.
+1. Open your `react-native`(`deeplinkreactnavigation`) project and go to the ios folder.
-2. Open file with extension `.xcworkspace` by double clicking on it.
+2. Open the file with extension `.xcworkspace` by double-clicking on it.
 In this project `deeplinkreactnavigation.xcworkspace` is the file.
-3. After opening in Xcode, follow the steps from screenshot below and add `demo` to `URL Schemes` and `target name`(`deeplinkreactnavigation`) to Identifier.
+3. After opening in Xcode, follow the steps from the screenshot below and add `demo` to `URL Schemes` and target name(`deeplinkreactnavigation`) to the `Identifier`.

 <img src="../../assets/images/post/react-native/deeplink/ios_setup.png" width="860" height="515"/>

-### Setting up custom uri scheme for Android in Android Studio
+### Setting up custom URI scheme for Android in Android Studio

-1. Open your `react-native`(`deeplinkreactnavigation`) project and go to `android` folder.
+1. Open your `react-native`(`deeplinkreactnavigation`) project and go to the `android` folder.
-2. Open file `build.gradle` with Android Studio.
+2. Open file `build.gradle` with `Android Studio`.
-3. After opening in Xcode, open `Androidmanifest.xml` and add `intent-filter` as shown below.
+3. After opening in `Android Studio`, open `Androidmanifest.xml` and add intent-filter as shown below.

 <script src="https://gist.github.com/AnkitDroidGit/1db942dfd800427a889dda8bf667ccfa.js"></script>

 ---

-### Handling deeplink in react native
+### Handling deep link in react native

 1. Create a new file `linking.js`
-2. Add `prefixes` as array of `demo://app` and all `deeplink` urls as described above to the file as shown below
+2. Add `prefixes` as an array of `demo://app` and all deep link URLs as described above to the file as shown below

 <script src="https://gist.github.com/AnkitDroidGit/0e9f548c75bacf8859c45fc343914712.js"></script>